handsontable/handsontable/docs/README-EDITING.md

 To create a new version of the Handsontable documentation:

-1. From the `./docs` directory, run:
+1. From the `docs` directory, run:
     ```bash
     npm run docs:api
     npm run docs:version